mrmilu/engineering_proposals/good_practices/front_end_error_handling/README.md

 }
 ```

-Then we we could create a centralized error handler at UI level to capture errors and
+Then we could create a centralized error handler at UI level to capture errors and
 display some sort of snackbar or error message for the user.

 Example of centralized UI error handler: